Dr Maroula Perisanidi

 Student education

-As part of my Teaching Fellowship this year, I run modules on religious communities, both Christian and Jewish, in the central and later Middle Ages, as well as Latin and Paleography classes.
+I have run modules on Late Antique and Byzantine history, as well as on Western medieval history.
+These have included both Christian and Jewish religious communities in the central and later Middle Ages, as well as Latin and Paleography classes.

 Research groups and institutes